Leslie Uggams: Stage

 Uggams was picked to star in Hallelujah, Baby! after Lena Horne declined the role of Georgina.
 The musical premiered on Broadway in 1967 and "created a new star" in Uggams.
 She won the Tony Award for Best Actress in a musical (in a tie with Patricia Routledge).
 She appeared on Broadway in the revue Blues in the Night in 1982 and in the musical revue of the works of Jerry Herman, Jerry's Girls in 1985.
 Uggams replaced Patti LuPone as Reno Sweeney in the Lincoln Center revival of Cole Porter's musical Anything Goes on Broadway in March 1989.
 She had played Reno in a US tour in 1988–1989.
 Later Broadway roles include Muzzy in Thoroughly Modern Millie (2003–2004) and Ethel Thayer in On Golden Pond at the Kennedy Center in 2004 and on Broadway at the Cort Theatre in 2005.

 In 2001, she appeared in the August Wilson play King Hedley II, receiving a nomination for the Tony Award, Best Actress in a Play.
 In January 2009, Uggams played Lena Horne in a production of the stage musical Stormy Weather at the Pasadena Playhouse in California, directed by Michael Bush and choreographed by Randy Skinner.
 In June 2012, Uggams played Muzzy in a production of Thoroughly Modern Millie at The Muny in St. Louis.
 In 2014, she starred as Rose in Connecticut Repertory Theatre's Nutmeg Summer Series production of Gypsy, becoming "the first African American female to play Rose in a professional production."
 In 2024, Uggams appeared in the role of Gran Mimi in the New York City Center Encores! production of Jelly's Last Jam, which ran from February 21 to March 3.
+December 9-10 2025, Uggams was a guest narrator at Disney's Candlelight Processional at Walt Disney World.